waytohealth/victor-hugo/site/content/projects/literary-promotion-trial.md

     authorimage: https://www.chop.edu/doctors/guevara-james
 summary: >-
-  The ability to read, write, speak, think and respond critically can open the door to many possibilities across the lifespan both in school and beyond, affecting how we interact with our communities, engage as citizens, consume health care, express ourselves and more.
+  The ability to read, write, speak, think and respond critically can open the door to many possibilities across one's lifespan both in school and beyond, affecting how we interact with our communities, engage as citizens, consume health care, express ourselves and more.